MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 ### ![Undo](../images/undolist_undo.png) Undo

 Tapping the icon once will undo the last operation.
-A long press will display a list of the operations since the last save, if you have undone anything a corresponding "redo" action will be displayed. *Some operations consist of multiple simpler actions that will be listed as individual items.*
+A long press will display a list of the operations since the last save, if you have undone anything a corresponding "redo" checkpoint will be displayed. *Some operations consist of multiple simpler actions that will be listed as individual items.*

 ### ![Camera](../images/camera.png) Camera